Find Affordable College Courses

 Business, Management & Marketing at Texas Tech University

-If you plan to study business, management and marketing, take a look at what Texas Tech University has to offer and decide if the program is a good match for you.
+If you plan to study business, management & marketing, take a look at what Texas Tech University has to offer and decide if the program is a good match for you.
 Get started with the following essential facts.

 Texas Tech is located in Lubbock, Texas and approximately 40,322 students attend the school each year.
-During the 2020-2021 academic year, 403 students received their master's degree in business, management and marketing.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Business, Management & Marketing section at the bottom of this page.